 16-Month ABSN Nursing School in Salt Lake City — Sandy from GCU¹

-Grand Canyon University offers an accelerated nursing program in the Salt Lake City area for those looking to transition from a non-nursing college background into nursing.
+Grand Canyon University offers an accelerated nursing program in the Salt Lake City area (Sandy, Utah) for those looking to transition from a non-nursing college background into nursing.
 Earn your BSN in 16 months from an accredited nursing school near Salt Lake City.1

 At our ABSN program near Salt Lake City, our three start dates and hybrid format give you flexibility, while our in-person labs and clinical rotations provide you with a hands-on, advanced education.
 If you have a minimum of 60 college credits or a bachelor’s degree and are looking to become a nurse, consider earning your BSN in Salt Lake City — Sandy.
 (ABSN program requirements may vary by location).